 Gates Bait & Tackle – Live, Fresh and Frozen Baits, Saltwater Tackle and Equipment.
 Open daily year round and conveniently located near Manasquan Inlet – Point Pleasant Beach, NJ

 Grumpys Tackle – A leader in the custom rod/reel building market.
 Other services include rod repairs, reel repairs, reel upgrades – Seaside Park, NJ

 and fishing in the area.
 Grizz's offers a wide selection of live, fresh and frozen bait, chum, fishing rods and reels, fishing tackle and boating accessories – Route 9 South, Forked River, NJ

 best choice for tackle and bait in New Jersey.
 Our reel service department has over 10,000 different parts in stock – Jersey City, NJ

 Harry's Army Navy – New Jersey's most unusual outdoor store since 1949.
 Harry's offers a variety of fishing rods and reels and fishing accessories, along with hunting supplies and military surplus items – Robbinsville, NJ

-Jersey Coast Bait & Tackle – Bait and tackle for the serious angler.
-Offerings include top quality, hard-to-find live, fresh and frozen bait in season, chum, bait flats and ice.
-Also available are custom inshore and offshore tackle, rods, reels, fishing line, hooks, lures, terminal tackle and crabbing supplies.
-Rod and reel repairs done on premises – Brick, NJ
+Jersey Tackle – Custom inshore, offshore and surf tackle for the serious angler.
+Offerings include top quality custom inshore and offshore tackle, rods, reels, fishing line, hooks, lures, and terminal tackle – Brick, NJ